paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-9a-audit.md

 Committee on Oversight and Government Reform of House of Representatives changed to Committee on Oversight and Reform of House of Representatives by House Resolution No. 6, One Hundred Sixteenth Congress, Jan.
 9, 2019.
 Committee on Oversight and Reform of House of Representatives changed to Committee on Oversight and Accountability of House of Representatives by House Resolution No. 5, One Hundred Eighteenth Congress, Jan.
 9, 2023.

 #### Audit Requirement for Department of Defense Components
 Pub.
 L. 118–31, div.
 A, title X, § 1004, Dec.
 22, 2023, 137 Stat.
-379, provided that: “(a) In General.—During fiscal year 2024, and during each of the nine fiscal years thereafter, each component of the Department of Defense shall be subject to an independent audit.
+379, as amended by Pub.
+L. 118–159, div.
+A, title X, § 1004, Dec.
+23, 2024, 138 Stat.
+2047; Pub.
+L. 119–60, div.
+A, title X, § 1005, Dec.
+18, 2025, 139 Stat.
+1029, provided that: “(a) In General.—During each of fiscal years 2024 through 2035, each component of the Department of Defense shall be subject to an independent audit.
 Any such component that fails to be subject to such an audit during any fiscal year shall have 1.5 percent of unobligated amounts available for the component be cancelled and returned to the general fund of the Treasury for deficit reduction, except as provided in subsection (b). “(b) Exceptions.—The following accounts are excluded from any reductions:“(1) Military personnel, reserve personnel, and National Guard personnel accounts of the Department of Defense. “(2) The Defense Health Program account of the Department of Defense.”

 #### Transparency of Accounting Firms Used To Support Department of Defense Audit
 Pub.
 L. 115–232, div.
 A, title X, § 1006, Aug.
 13, 2018, 132 Stat.
 1947, as amended by Pub.
 L. 116–92, div.
 A, title X, § 1011, Dec.
 20, 2019, 133 Stat.
 1577, provided that: “(a) In General.—For all contract actions (including awards, renewals, and amendments) occurring more than 180 days after the date of the enactment of this Act [Aug.
 13, 2018], the Secretary of Defense shall require any accounting firm providing financial statement auditing or audit remediation services to the Department of Defense in support of the audit required under [section 3521 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section3521&num=0&edition=prelim), United States Code, to provide the Department with a statement setting forth the details of any disciplinary proceedings with respect to the accounting firm or its associated persons before any entity with the authority to enforce compliance with rules or laws applying to audit services offered by accounting firms. “(b) Treatment of Statement.—A statement setting forth the details of a disciplinary proceeding submitted pursuant to subsection (a), and the information contained in such a statement, shall be—“(1) treated as confidential to the extent required by the court or agency in which the proceeding has occurred; and “(2) treated in a manner consistent with any protections or privileges established by any other provision of Federal law.”